4 Examples of Businesses Leveraging CRM to Improve Productivity and Efficiency

 Research conducted by Google and CEB indicates that customers that are emotionally connected to a brand are twice as likely to purchase a product or service, and are four-times as likely to defend their purchase decisions.
 This shouldn’t be too surprising.
 After all, customers are the mortar that keep businesses from falling apart, so it only makes sense that happy, invested customers are the underlying foundation for success.

-Customer relationship management (CRM) is a technology that allows businesses both large and small to organize, automate, and synchronize every facet of customer interaction, including marketing, sales, customer service, and support.
-Most CRM examples involve businesses analyzing customer interactions and improving the customer relationship.
+Customer relationship management (CRM) is a technology that allows businesses both large and small to organize, automate, and synchronize every facet of customer interaction.
+CRM system examples include marketing, sales, customer service, and support.
+Most CRM platforms involve businesses analyzing customer interactions and improving the customer relationship.

 This technology has been widely embraced throughout the business world.
 In fact, Gartner Research predicts that by the year 2017, CRM will have grown to encompass a world-wide market of approximately $36 billion.